 - If permission is granted, your case proceeds like any other divorce financial settlement case in England.

-- This involves financial disclosure (Form E), a First Directions Appointment (FDA), a Financial Dispute Resolution (FDR) hearing to encourage settlement, and potentially a final hearing where the judge decides how assets should be divided.
+- This involves financial disclosure (Form E), a First Directions Appointment (FDA), a Financial Dispute Resolution (FDR) hearing to encourage settlement, and, potentially, a final hearing in which the judge decides how assets should be divided.